volodymyrhudyma/blog/content/blog/better-form-handling-with-formik-in-react.md

 </>
 ```

-#### \#2 - Use A Reference To Formik Component
+#### \#2 - Use A Reference To The Formik Component

-This is a good solution that works fine for all browsers.
+This is a good solution that works well on all browsers.

 Just save the reference to Formik and call **handleSubmit** on it: